Need Help with Your Taxes?

 Pen and Paper

-Only 12.4% of taxpayers filed paper returns for the 2015 tax season.
-There are very few remaining pros for this method.
+More than 90 percent of taxpayers filed their returns electronically for the 2016 tax year.
+There are few remaining pros for filing a paper return.

 - Select forms cannot be filed online, necessitating pen and paper